 We consider the heat flow on a two-dimensional cross section of a steel bar for optimal cooling; see~\cite{Saa09} for further details and~\cite{SaaKB21} for the data set.
 The underlying heat equation is discretized on multiple grid levels using finite elements.
 The resulting dimensions of the two open-loop systems~\cref{eqn:normsys,eqn:nnormsys} can be found in the rail example column of \Cref{tab:examples}.

 We first consider the example formulation~\cref{eqn:normsys}.
 The results are shown in \Cref{fig:rail_norm,tab:rail_norm}.
-Even a quick glance reveals that both new methods are faster and more accurate than the single fidelity method \hfgs{}, with \rmfgs{} faster and more accurate than \amfgs{}.
-Indeed, even level $1$ of the \rmfgs{} method obtains about the same value for $f^{\maxdisc}$, without even accessing the high fidelity model, as the final value found by \hfgs{}, in less than $0.1$\,h, compared to $45$\,h required by \hfgs{} to reach the same value of $f^{\maxdisc}$.
+Even a quick glance reveals that both new methods are faster and more accurate than the single-fidelity method \hfgs{}, with \rmfgs{} faster and more accurate than \amfgs{}.
+Indeed, already level $1$ of the \rmfgs{} method obtains in less than $0.1$\,h about the same value for $f^{\maxdisc}$ as the final value found by \hfgs{} after $45$\,h.
 Furthermore, although the plot on the left side of \Cref{fig:rail_norm} suggests that \rmfgs{} stagnates, the plot on the right side shows that this is not the case, with additional digits of accuracy steadily attained as the hierarchy level of \rmfgs{} is increased.
-Overall, to reach the same objective function value, \rmfgs{} achieves a speedup of $452$ compared to \hfgs{} and \amfgs{} achieves a speedup of $30$.
+Overall, \rmfgs{} achieves a speedup of $452$ compared to \hfgs{} to reach the same high-fidelity objective function value. \amfgs{} achieves a speedup of $30$ compared to \hfgs{}.
 For all methods, the stabilization of the initial guess took only a single step of gradient sampling for the spectral abscissa constraint function.
 Even for \Cref{alg:rmfgs}, no subsequent stabilization steps were required.

 The second experiment that we consider for this application is for formulation~\cref{eqn:nnormsys}.
-The disturbances are set to be the lower boundary temperatures and the controls are restricted to the boundary temperatures of the upper segments; see also~\cite[Sec.~3.2]{BenHW21a} where the same setup is used.
+The disturbances are set to be the lower boundary temperatures and the controls are restricted to the boundary temperatures of the upper segments; see also~\cite[Sec.~3.2]{BenHW22a} where the same setup is used.
 The results are shown in \Cref{fig:rail,tab:rail}.
-In this case, although the results in absolute terms are not as much in favor of the new methods as they were for the previous example, in relative terms, \rmfgs{} is much better than either of the other methods, and \amfgs{} gives much better results than the single fidelity method until after $10$\,h of computation. \rmfgs{} and \amfgs{} reach the same level of the final objective function value of \hfgs{} in about $1.5$\,h and both provide at the end of the iterations a smaller objective function value than \hfgs{}.
+In this case, although the results in absolute terms are not as much in favor of the new methods as they were for the previous example, in relative terms, \rmfgs{} is much better than either of the other methods, and \amfgs{} gives much better results than the single-fidelity method until after $10$\,h of computation. \rmfgs{} and \amfgs{} reach the same level of the final objective function value of \hfgs{} in about $1.5$\,h and both provide at the end of the iterations a smaller objective function value than \hfgs{}.
 All methods needed only a single gradient sampling step to stabilize the closed-loop system at initialization.